Expand Your Bookshelf

 "Dad carried on with his exposition, gripped the steering wheel with one hand and gestured with the other.
 'Materials for the concrete are ready and everything's on track for the foundation.
 That's the most important part of the house.
 If you don't build a proper plumb foundation, you might as well not bother, and Jackie, sit down!
 Walter, grab your brother!' "

-George Sparks builds his dream house in Pepperville, Texas, in the summer of 1924.
+The summer of 1924, George Sparks builds his dream house in Pepperville, Texas.
 Thus begins the saga of this special house and its many inhabitants.
 The story spans nine decades, as the house survives through acts of nature, family feuds, illnesses, deaths, and a succession of owners who all leave their distinctive marks.

 Contrary Don't Have No "i"